3d printing in prosthetics: The Future of 3D Printing

 Designers can use sophisticated scanners to capture a limb’s geometry and copy it to a computer for accurate limb dimensions and shape.
 As the prosthetic correlates with the user’s body, it becomes more comfortable.

-A 3D-printed prosthetic can also be customized by the wearer with a variety of designs and color options, altering it into a form of design for the wearer.
-Allied health providers and patients alike use prosthetics because of their accurate fit and art.
+A 3D-printed prosthetic can also be customized by the wearer with a variety of designs and color options, turning it into a personal statement.
+Allied health providers and patients alike value these prosthetics for their accurate fit and artistic appeal.
+For creators, this type of custom work can also be a unique way to make money from a 3D printer by offering personalized, functional designs that truly stand out.

 Cost-Effectiveness and Affordability

 Prosthetics are increasingly expensive in most cases.
 They amount to thousands of dollars and are made with a great deal of time and effort.
-Compared with that, 3D-printed prosthetics are affordable.
-An arm that is 3D printed will cost over $395.
-They are manufactured in a cost-effective manner because there is no waste of material and no need for molds.
+In comparison, 3D-printed prosthetics are more affordable.
+A 3D-printed arm will cost over $395.
+They are manufactured cost-effectively because there is no material waste and no need for molds.
 3D printing is an excellent option because it is cost-effective and time-saving for all stakeholders.
 Instead of weeks, prostheses can be ready in just days.

 Speed and Efficiency

 3D printing fundamentally changes the process of fabricating prostheses by significantly reducing production times.
-With 3D printing technology for medical applications scattered all over the world, prostheses that would normally take weeks to make and fit can now be manufactured within days.
+With 3D printing technology for medical applications scattered worldwide, prostheses that would typically take weeks to manufacture and fit can now be produced within days.

-3D-printed devices improve patient satisfaction by enhancing patients’ needs.
-During her P stage, rapid prototyping allowed her to make and change almost all of the design configurations.
+3D-printed devices improve patient satisfaction by meeting patients’ needs.
+During her P stage, rapid prototyping enabled her to create and modify nearly all of the design configurations.
 Thus, patients now have access to an effective spinal prosthesis.

 With rapid production, patients can express their opinions on the device and obtain a prototype within a few hours, increasing patient satisfaction.
 As the rehabilitation industry shifts towards enhanced applications, 3D printing practices are expected to speed up bulk production and reduce costs.